USFWS/secas/blueprint.md

 description: Learn more about the Southeast Conservation Adaptation Strategy (SECAS) Blueprint
 layout: page
 ---
 <blockquote>The Blueprint is a living, spatial plan that identifies priority areas for a connected network of lands and waters across the Southeast and Caribbean.
-It's helping more than 480 people from more than 190 organizations bring in new funding and inform their conservation decisions.</blockquote>
+It's helping more than 480 people from over 190 organizations bring in new funding and inform their conservation decisions.</blockquote>

 <figure>
   <img src="./images/FebStCroixWorkshopVIReview2_HCLMedit.jpg" alt="A group of conservation professionals investigating a map"/>